menu

 Overview

 Glendale is a very small village located in the state of Ohio.
 With a population of 2,263 people and just one neighborhood, Glendale is the 435th largest community in Ohio.
-Glendale has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Glendale was built prior to World War II, making it one of the older and more historic villages in the country.

 Occupations and Workforce